 The city first tried to interest ISPs in upgrading their infrastructure but the proposals from providers were inadequate and expensive.
 It pitched potential private-sector partners on buying capacity on an open-access network to be capitalized by the city.
 The response was tepid.
 Finally, City Council agreed to become a retail service provider.
 It made a US$3.3 million internal loan so that its IT department could expand the fiber network already used by government to serve the business community.

-Today, Velocity Broadband offers business customers a symmetrical 100x100 Mbps service with capability up to 10 Gbps.
-More than 150 business customers subscribe to internet service and voice-over-internet-protocol telephone, producing revenues that exceed operating costs.
+Today, Velocity Broadband offers business customers a symmetrical 500x500 Mbps service with capability up to 10 Gbps.
+More than 250 business customers subscribe to internet service and over 100 to voice-over-internet-protocol telephone, producing revenues that exceed operating costs since 2017.
 In addition to satisfying existing users, Hudson has seen direct impact on business attraction.
 For the previous ten years, one of the city's primary business parks had only one tenant.
-Since Velocity Broadband started service, the park has added five new buildings and is close to being fully occupied.
+Since Velocity Broadband started service, the park has added seven new buildings and is close to being fully occupied.

 Fire Prevention via Broadband

 Hudson’s historic downtown is comprised of buildings that are more than 100 years old, many of which are physically attached or at least directly adjacent to one another.
 Even one building catching fire in the area could spell disaster for all of downtown, wiping out businesses, lives and history all at once.
 The primary way to prevent such spreading fires is quick detection, but most options, such as running wires through old brick walls and ceilings, were prohibitively expensive for local businesses.
 The city took advantage of its Velocity Broadband to design a brand-new solution instead.